IvanShamatov/simple_billing/README.md

 * Bills are global (you have billing menu item on top left menu).
 You see all invoices for all projects on one page.
 * Customers are project-scoped.
 You can change customer information in project's settings.
 This also means that one project = one customer (in case of simplicity).
-* In any project's issues page select multiple (closed/finished) issues you want to include in invoice, get right-click menu and click "create invoice"
+* On any project's issues page select multiple (closed/finished) issues you want to include in invoice, get right-click menu and click "create invoice"
 * You can customize invoice template just like any other erb file in simple_billing/app/views/bills/invoice.html.erb